Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 "?????"
 ```

-> **Note:** Exact Term searching, using equals operator (`=*ple` in the samples above), is only allowed if default Alfresco Repository configuration has been changed in order to enable this feature.
+> **Note:** Exact Term searching, using the equals operator (`=*ple` in the samples above), is only allowed if the default Alfresco Repository configuration has been changed in order to enable this feature.

 When performing a search that includes a wildcard character, it is best to wrap your search term in double quotation marks.
 This ensures all metadata and content are searched.